earn-alliance/earnmanagement.com/docs/features/insights.md

 # Insights

-As a scholarship owner or manager, how do you keep track of accounts attached to inactive scholars?
-Do you scroll through your tracker to flag the accounts that have logged 0 SLP today?
-Do you then repeat this time-consuming process the day after, and the one after that?

-Our Insights feature allows you to **quickly** **audit your scholars’ performance** and **immediately identify consistently high-performing, under-performing or inactive accounts**.
+The Insights feature is designed to help scholarship managers easily and efficiently monitor their scholars' and guild's performance, whether it is by:
+* Auditing a scholar's performance by filtering and flagging based on SLP earned
+* Getting an overview of your guild's earnings and games played across days, weeks or months
+* Understanding which Axie team brings home the most earnings - no guesswork involved!

-_Note: Insights only starts tracking from the moment you've imported your accounts; you will not be able to immediately retrieve any data from this feature._
+_Note: All data in Insights starts tracking from the moment you've imported your accounts; you will not be able to immediately retrieve any data from this feature.
+If you're new to Earn Management, check back in 24 hours!_

+### Audit Performance

+Audit Performance allows you to **quickly audit your scholars’ performance** and **immediately identify consistently high-performing, under-performing or inactive accounts**.

 You can do this using 3 filters: